deitch/jsormdb/README.txt

 commits all changes since the last commit, or since the initial load.
 Additionally, commit sends changes back to the server via ajax, if so configured.

+4) Build
+If you wish to build and/or test on your own, you can do so.

+jake cleanbuild

+will do it.
+You must have the following installed on your system to build:
+- node
+- npm packages: jsmin, rimraf, underscore,jake (all inside package.json)

 Please see the wiki at http://jsorm.com/wiki for additional details.